DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-29-simplifying-how-we-show-users-how-diverse-their-candidates-are.md

 In research, some participants have said they would be interested to know the characteristics of candidates who withdrew their application or declined an offer.

-We decided not to add these columns because candidates withdrawing and declining are indirect indicators of bias.
+We decided not to add these columns because candidates withdrawing and declining could only indirectly indicate bias.
 Recruitment and rejection are more direct, since they’re actions taken by the provider.

 We also think that mixing positive and negative outcomes may make the tables harder to read.

 ### Showing charts

 We are not going to add charts at this point.
-We want to do the hard work of making the tables easier to understand, rather than relying on charts to make up for badly designed tables.
+We want to make the tables easier to understand rather than relying on charts to make up for badly designed tables.

 We may consider charts later as an enhancement of the report.

 ### Including raw data in the downloads

-We could provide the data for specific candidates, which we use to calculate the totals in the tables.
+We could provide the data for specific candidates which we use to calculate the totals in the tables.

 We won't provide this as part of the current work.
-There’s ongoing work to consider what personally identifiable information can be shown to providers at different stages in the application process.
+There’s ongoing work to consider what personally identifiable information should be shown to providers at different stages in the application process.

 ### Hiding the report while users could be identified

 When a provider has only received a small number of applications, it’s possible that a candidate could be identified using the information in this report.

-We are going to find out whether this problem has been considered in other parts of the DfE.
+We are going to find out whether this problem has been considered by teams working on other DfE services or content.

 Our decision about this will also be influenced by the work being done to consider what personally identifiable information can be shown to providers.